 Departmental Scholarships: Many academic departments offer scholarship opportunities (a few links are provided below).
 Some utilize the EWU General Scholarships Application process and timeline and some require a separate application.
 Please contact your academic department for other possibilities.

 EWU High Demand Tuition Reduction: To support the needs of today's business and industry, EWU, in partnership with the state of Washington, is offering funding to students in "high demand" academic programs.
-More than 140 students will receive a tuition reduction worth up to $2,000 per year.
 Full time students with a 3.0 or high cumulative GPA in a qualifying major will automatically be considered for this competitive award each June for the following school year.
 There is no application.
 Eligible majors include: engineering/engineering technology, health and life sciences, secondary education (math, science, Spanish), computer science and mathematics majors.
 To find out more, contact the Financial Aid and Scholarships Office.

 Associated Industries Bright Promise Program: The Associated Industries Bright Promise Program recognizes students with a passion for learning and a bright future in one of four areas: Business, Technology, Manufacturing Technology and Health Sciences.
 The program, which was created by Associated Industries and is co-funded in partnership with Moda Health Plan, Inc. (Moda Health) and Wells Fargo Insurance Services, provides half of one year's tuition at EWU.
-2015-2016 applications were due April 3, 2015; apply today!
+2017-2018 applications will be available by March 1, 2017.

-Phi Theta Kappa: The Phi Theta Kappa (PTK) Scholarship is a competive award available to PTK members transferring directly from their community college to EWU with no gap in enrollment.
-Seven annual awards are available on a competivie application basis.
-To be considered, complete the 2015-16 EWU General Scholarship Application by February 15, 2015.
+Phi Theta Kappa: The Phi Theta Kappa (PTK) Scholarship is a competitive award available to PTK members transferring directly from their community college to EWU with no gap in enrollment.
+Seven annual awards are available on a competitive application basis.
+To compete for this award, complete the 2017-18 EWU General Scholarship Application by February 1, 2017

 US Army ROTC Scholarships: The ROTC program offers several scholarships: four-year, three and two-year scholarships for eligible students.
-Every scholarship provides full tuition, fees, and a $1,200 annual allowance for books, supplies and equipment.
-Scholarship winners also receive a tax free stipend of $300 per month for contracted freshmen, $350 per month for sophomores, $450 per month for juniors, and $500 per month for seniors.
-To qualify, students must have a 19 ACT score or 940 SAT sum of reading and math scores and a 2.5 or higher GPA.
+Every scholarship provides full tuition and fees along with funding for books, supplies and equipment.
+Scholarship winners also receive a tax free monthly stipend.
+To qualify, students must have a 19 ACT score or 1050 SAT total score and a 2.5 or higher GPA.
 To find out more, visit Military Science or call 509.359.2386.

 Athletic Scholarships: Eastern is a NCAA Division I university and member of the Big Sky Athletic Conference.
 Students interested in an athletic based scholarship must have taken an SAT or ACT test and registered with the NCAA Eligibility Center meeting all standards for initial eligibility.
 Contact the coach for interest in one of the following sports: men’s football; women’s volleyball; men’s and women’s track, field and cross country; men’s and women’s basketball; women’s soccer; men’s and women’s tennis; and women’s golf.
 To find out more, visit Eastern Athletics or call 509.359.2463 or 866.4.GOEAGLES.